 The 1st keyboard on our list that employs the curved design, but not the last.
 Although slightly similar to the Microsoft the curves are rather toned down on this Logitech.
 It comes with a cushioned palm rest which is ideal for long gaming or typing sessions, making this one of our favorites on the list.
 A battery level indicator is also present which is extremely helpful.
-They key feel is certainly soft and a bit springy too.
+The key feel is certainly soft and a bit springy too.
 Even though it’s advertised as working up to 30 feet.
-Typing whilst gaming after about 5-7 will result in a lag which can be uncomfortable to game with.
+Typing while gaming after about 5-7 will result in a lag which can be uncomfortable to play games with.

 One of the best wireless combos in the market.
 The high-performance mouse has a laser sensor and can be used for playing most games.
-The quality of the receiver is something that we really liked.
-Typically multiple receivers are required to connect multiple devices but the MK550 just needs a single tiny receiver for both devices.
+The quality of the receiver is something that we liked.
+Typically multiple receivers are required to connect various devices, but the MK550 just needs a single tiny receiver for both devices.
 MAC compatibility requires a lot of tweaking which is a slight downside.
-Key durability is slightly questionable for this keyboard as a number of users report keys failing after a year or two.
+Key durability is slightly questionable for this keyboard as some users report keys failing after a year or two.

 The MK550 uses standard AA batteries which can be replaced.
-It has a maximum battery life of about 3 years.
+It has a maximum battery life of about three years.
 The mouse is similar and has a max life of 2 years.

 Value for money

-Wireless keyboards with touchpads are becoming increasingly more popular every year, due to smart tv’s being a trivial part of our lives now.
+Wireless keyboards with touchpads are becoming increasingly more popular every year, due to smart tv’s being an undeniable part of our lives now.
 On that note, this is the best for that purpose on the entire market, a real testament to Logitech’s dedication to quality.

 Expand for More

-Aside from the core functionality which is very strong, the wireless range which caps out at a whopping 33 feet is extremely impressive.
+Aside from the solid core functionality, the wireless range which caps out at a whopping 33 feet is extremely impressive.
 This way you can comfortably be away from your PC or smart TV setup and not experience too much lag while performing most tasks.
 The compatibility with different TVs is not great with some users reporting a loss of connection or lack of connectivity on some models.
 The lack of backlighting we thought was a bad idea as the texture makes the keys a tad hard to see in poor light conditions.

-2 double AA batteries are included and Logitech determines the battery life to be about 18 months.
+Two double AA batteries are included, and Logitech determines the battery life to be about 18 months.
 This keyboard features an off switch which is very handy and enables one to extend that estimate and save power.